When Dream and Day Unite: Critical reception

 When Dream and Day Unite did not receive much attention upon release.
 The Colorado Springs Gazette-Telegraph concluded that the music "is well-intentioned, but so overplayed that it leaves the listener guessing which odd-time signature or tempo change will bolt out of the darkness next."

 Due to the commercial success of Images and Words, the album later received critical reviews and criticism from many resources.
 Robert Taylor of AllMusic remarked an obvious Queensrÿche influence in the band's "progressive metal" music and defined Petrucci and Portnoy "competent musicians", whose "individual styles were not yet refined"; he criticized the "subpar singing, too many metal clichés, and poor production", but added that the album has "enough interesting playing to make it a worthwhile listen for fans of this genre."
-Canadian journalist Martin Popoff positively reviewed the album which contained "startingly progressive yet very heavy and explosive prog metal", but criticized the "clattery, thin production of Terry Date" and the sound of keyboards and drums.
+Canadian journalist Martin Popoff positively reviewed the album, stating it contained "startingly progressive yet very heavy and explosive prog metal", but criticized the "clattery, thin production of Terry Date" and the sound of keyboards and drums.

 It is the only Dream Theater album that failed to chart on the Billboard 200.